FrancisTembo/kth-coderefinery2024/mains/Sopes.md

 ## For the sopes:
 2 cups masa harina (corn flour, like Maseca)
-1 1/4 cups warm water (adjust as needed) DFLASLDFKJASÖD 1/4 teaspoon salt
+1 1/4 cups warm water (adjust as needed)
+1/4 teaspoon salt
 Oil for frying (vegetable oil or any neutral oil)